SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/working-with-sales-guide.md

     1. Click **Create** next to the **Set up contract meeting** phone call and create the phone call in the usual way.

-    2. When the phone call has been completed, check the box.
+    2. After completing the phone call, check the box.

     3. In the **Sales guide** dialog you have three options: